IDGCaptainRussia94/Terraria-SGAmod/README.md

 -A stronger post-L.Wraith Prismic Banshee that drops double loot, also the Prismic Banshee has been given a brand new original look!
 Thanks JellyBru and Rijam! (hint: put fallen stars into the previous mentioned Luminous Alter)

--A stronger rematch against Sharkvern is now possible by using the Conch while it is raining, after you've beaten him once (doing so fully unlocks Tidal Charm), Sharkvern's figt and apperence has been tweaked
+-A stronger rematch against Sharkvern is now possible by using the Conch while it is raining, after you've beaten him once (doing so fully unlocks Tidal Charm), Sharkvern's fight and apperence has been tweaked (Prim shark!
+Vertex Shark!
+Trail Shark!
+With smooth lighting!)

 -Hoppers [strikeout]N Droppers[strikeout], automate your Terraria!

 -New Amulet: Reservation Amulet, reserve a fraction of your HP to gain a protected regenerating shield!

--New Config options: Hellion sky detail and HUD Y displacement, options to disable Drowning Presence/Snowfrosted outside of boss fights, Option to enable/disable early luminite (via pickaxe power) from Near Orbit, A config option for a patch to fix the Lava Background problem with Subworlds, Disable the Dark Sector from spawning, and a bonus mode to up enemy strength when playing with specific overpowered mods
+-New Config options: Hellion sky detail and HUD Y displacement, options to disable Drowning Presence/Snowfrosted outside of boss fights, Option to enable/disable early luminite (via pickaxe power) from Near Orbit, A config option for a patch to fix the Lava Background problem with Subworlds, Disable the Dark Sector from spawning, and a bonus mode to up enemy strength when playing with specific overpowered mods, ability to disable Dank Shrines/Dark Sector, and adjust crate drop rates

 -New resprites for the entire Novus set with a consistant palette!
 Thanks DeJuiceTD, and Rijam for making the armor frames! (previous armor has been added to Jubia's shop under its original filename: Unmaned)

+-It is now possible to jump to floors in the Deeper Dungeons you have cleared via the new Deeper Dungeons Config (since this update sadly)

 -Limbo has been given a loading screen